imfery/imfery.github.io/blog.md

 <h2>Blog</h2>

-**[Teorema Bayes][teorema_bayes]**
+[**Teorema Bayes**][teorema_bayes]
-- In this article, Fery shared about Bayes' Theorem which is one of the important probability theory used to update the confidence level of a hypothesis as new events emerge.
+- Fery shared about Bayes' Theorem which is one of the important probability theory used to update the confidence level of a hypothesis as new events emerge.

+[**A Year of Covid-19 in Indonesia**][covid19]
+- After a year of the first Covid-19 case in Indonesia, Fery created a visualization about Covid-19 daily cases, the daily number of people who were being checked, the positivity rate, and the vaccine progress in the country.

 <br>
 More articles in [Medium][medium].